Cambodia Travel Diaries

 A week ago I was sweating from sweat glands I didn’t even know existed, unfortunate wet patches forming on my trousers as droplets beaded off my forehead, cheeks, nose, lips, chin, neck, back, chest, tummy, arms, hands, bum, thighs, calves and feet!
 The only time I wasn’t dripping with sweat was at night, whilst I enjoyed the air con on at full blast (although I complained about being too cold then!).
 Oh, but what I would give to be able to return!
 As unflattering as it was I’d take a wet crotch and bum if it meant I could return to Cambodia to explore further and meet more of it’s wonderful people.

 Never have I encountered friendlier, more welcoming individuals!
 It is not surprising they call it “The Land of Smiles”, I have never felt more welcome than when travelling through Cambodia.
-Unless you knew of their history, you would be completely oblivious of the pain and devastation that those smiles hide, yet despite it, they still exude kindness like I’ve never seen anywhere before.
+Unless you knew of their history, you would be completely oblivious of the pain and devastation hidden behind those beautiful smiles, yet despite it, they still exude kindness like I’ve never seen anywhere before.

 The following are the travel diaries I write home to my parents (and now a growing number of other subscribers) at the end of each day.
-I hope they provide you with the inspiration of visiting Cambodia one day too.
+I hope they provide you with the inspiration to visit Cambodia one day too.

 Day 1 – Phnom Pen